reposense/RepoSense/docs/ug/configFiles.md

 <sup># For backward compatibility, `Author's GitHub ID` is still accepted as the header in place of `Author's Git Host ID`.</sup>

 If `author-config.csv` is not given and the repo has not provided author details in a standalone config file, all the authors of the repositories within the date range specified (if any) will be analyzed.

+`author-config.csv` has some advanced syntax that can help to reduce duplication of the author's information.
+The syntax guide is given below:

+{{ embed("Appendix: `author-config.csv` advanced syntax", "authorConfigSyntax.md") }}

 <!-- ==================================================================================================== -->